 If you’re looking to discover the latest industry trends or rub elbows with the leading thought leaders in your industry, there’s no better option than attending a conference.
-The problem with attending a conference as a business owner is that they don’t always benefit your bottom line.
+The problem with attending a conference as a business owner is that they don’t always benefit your bottom line, and it can be tough to grow your professional business at these conferences.
 And, that can be an issue when you just dished out thousands of dollars to attend a conference.

 If you follow these 10 tips though, you’ll actually be able to grow your business the next time you attend an industry conference, event, or trade show.

 Growing your professional business at conferences is vital, but which do you go to?
 There a lot of conferences to chose from – which can be both a good thing and a bad thing if you’re on a tight budget.
 For example, you may love to attend a conference in New York City, but is it going to be a conference where you’re just mingling with colleagues and learning some new information or is it a conference where you you’re going to meet face-to-face with potential clients?
 If it’s the first type of conference, it may not be worth it for you to attend because of the travel expenses.

 That’s not saying that the industry events where you walk away with some new information isn’t valuable – there’s even a possibility that clients will be present here as well.
 It’s just that those types of conferences should not be a priority if you’re goal is to grow your business.
 If that’s the case, you may want to select the event where you have a chance to attract customers.